tmpvar/tmpvar.com/DEVLOG.md

 - radiance-cascades/2d: how to fix the ringing artifacts?

 ## Pending
 - radiance-cascades/3d: add probe buffer
 - radiance-cascades/3d: trace cascade 0 probe rays, collecting into probe buffer
 - radiance-cascades/3d: debug render probes

-- radiance-cascades/3d: fill 3d volume with data - a fractal from jb
 - radiance-cascades/3d: texture wrapper that tracks version - will be used for resizing the volume via a slider, and we'll want to rebuild the bindGroup when that happens